-- Sequential Overwrite Function

-- The MFP's Residual Data Management Function constantly monitors the residual data area on the HDD.
-If an area of generated residual data is detected, the TOE implements data overwrite operations on the residual data area.

-- Batch Overwrite Function

-When receiving batch overwrite instructions from the MFP, the TOE applies batch overwrite operations to the data that is stored on the HDD.
-The TOE also receives cancellation instructions.
+- Sequential Overwrite Function When receiving overwrite instructions from the MFP, the TOE applies overwrite operations to the HDD area specified by the MFP. - Batch Overwrite Function When receiving batch overwrite instructions from the MFP, the TOE applies overwrite operations to all the HDD area.
+The TOE also receives cancellation instructions from the MFP.
 Once receiving the cancellation instructions, the TOE suspends batch overwrite operations.

-To overwrite data, the NSA, DoD, and random number methods can be used.
+To overwrite data, the NSA, DoD, random number, or BSI/VSITR methods can be used.
 The TOE receives overwrite instructions from the MFP, which specifies which method is used for data overwriting.
-Brief explanations for each method are as follows:
+Brief explanations for each method are as follows (the BSI/VSITR method cannot be used for sequential overwriting):

+- NSA method:

+Data overwritten twice by random numbers and once by null (0).

+- DoD method:

-- NSA method: - Data overwritten twice by random numbers and once by null (0). - DoD method - Data overwritten once by fixed numbers, once by their complements, once by random numbers, and the results will be verified. - Random number method: - Data overwritten a number of times (1-9 times) specified using random numbers.
-The MFP specifies the number of overwrite operations.
+Data overwritten once by fixed numbers, once by their complements, once by random numbers, and the results will be verified.

+- Random number method:

+Data overwritten a number of times (1 9 times) specified using random numbers.
+The MFP specifies the number of overwrite operations. - BSI/VSITR: Data overwritten 7 times with 0x00, 0xFF, 0x00, 0xFF, 0x00, 0xFF, and 0xAA (in this order).

-Achieving FDP_SIP.1
+Achieving FDP\SIP.1

-FDP_SIP.1 is the requirement to ensure that overwrite operations are applied to the data on the resource area (HDD) that the MFP, a trusted IT product, specifies.
+FDP\SIP.1 is the requirement to ensure that overwrite operations are applied to the data on the resource area (HDD) that the MFP, a trusted IT product, specifies.

-SF.OVERWRITE achieves FDP_SIP.1 by applying overwrite operations to the HDD area that the MFP specifies for sequential or batch overwriting.
-For this, the method the MFP specifies can be implemented from the NSA, DoD, and random number methods.
+SF.OVERWRITE achieves FDP\SIP.1 by applying overwrite operations to the HDD area that the MFP specifies for sequential or batch overwriting.
+For this, the method the MFP specifies can be implemented from the NSA, DoD, random number, and BSI/VSITR methods.
 By so doing, all data on the HDD becomes invalid.
+Sequential overwriting methods include NSA, DoD, and random number methods, and batch overwriting methods include NSA, DoD, random number, and BSI/VSITR methods.